sachix1001/destiNations-front/README.md

 ## Deployment

-The front-end is deployed on Play Store and Google Play
+The front-end is deployed on [Play Store](https://play.google.com/apps/testing/com.CinnamonBuns.destiNations)

 ## Built With